Audio4Linux/JDSP4Linux/README.md

 # JDSP4Linux
 Port of the opensource version of JamesDSP to Linux

-This is experimental and obviously work in progress.
+This is experimental and still work in progress.
-Currently everything (analog modelling, bass boost, bs2b, VDC/DDCs, limiter, compression, reverbation and the stereo widener), except the convolver is implemented.
+Every feature from the opensource version is implemented.

 __The GUI is available [here](https://github.com/ThePBone/JDSP4Linux-GUI)__